open-source-tabletop/cadence/releases/modules/squadrons/squadrons.md

 Line of sight should be worked out for ships using only their bases, when looking through a model for line of sight the line is drawn from the base not "through the eyes" of the model.

+## Terrain

+There are two types of terrain available in Squadrons: Obscuring and Dangerous.
+Models may move freely across this terrain with the following additional rules.

+### Obscuring

+Models cannot make attacks that pass through Obscuring terrain.

+### Dangerous

+Models that spend any part of their activation within Dangerous terrain must roll 3 d6, for each roll of a 6 the model takes 3 damage and must make a Defence roll as though it was the target of an attack.

 ## Special Rules

 The following new special rules apply to units and weapons in Squadrons.